GPS Tracking

 RECORDING A TRACK

-If this is the first track to record in the app, then “start tracking” button is readily available here:
+If this is the first track to record in the app, then the “start tracking” button is readily available here:

 And NEW TRACK in the menu: